shihkster1015/Em-Kevin-Pinnacle-Studio/docs/Create-A-Movie.md

 7. When pinnacle has exported your new movie, it will automatically open your file explore where your movie is located.

-8. Now time to grab the popcorn and enjoy your new film!
+8. Now time to grab some popcorn and enjoy your new film!
 Don't forget the extra butter.

 ---